 Analysis of available data and consultation with organizations providing services for special needs populations revealed a high need for a range of additional services including, but not limited to, those concerned with developmentally disabled adults.
-To address these needs, the City will support two activities that provide services to developmentally disabled adults.
-The Housing Rehabilitation Program will provide grants and deferred loans to complete necessary improvements to the dwelling to make the unit accessible.
-In addition, the City's policy for its new rental housing construction program includes a requirement to set aside a minimum number of units exclusively set aside for persons with disabilities.
-The Agreement between the City and Related for the Southridge Housing Project includes a provision requiring compliance with Title VIII of the Civil Rights Act of 1968 as amended, including Public Law 90-234.
-Therefore, the Southridge project will comply and address the accessibility needs of persons with disabilities.
+The City's policy for its new rental housing construction program includes a requirement to set aside a minimum number of units exclusively set aside for persons with disabilities.
+Any new rental project will comply with Title VIII of the Civil Rights Act of 1968 as amended, including Public Law 90-234.

-Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs transitioned to traditional patrol units and has been renamed as the Multiple Enforcement Team.
-There are 7 sworn officers assigned to the MET Unit (1 sergeant, 1 corporal and 5 officers).
-The primary mission of the MET Unit is to provide a balanced approach in traditional law enforcement services, along with conducting outreach, education and providing resources to the homeless population.
+Describe the jurisdictions one-year goals and actions for reducing and ending homelessness including reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

+The Fontana Police Department's Multiple Enforcement Team's (MET) mission of the MET Unit is to provide a balanced approach in traditional law enforcement services, along with conducting outreach, education and providing resources to the homeless population.
 The goals of the MET Unit are to reduce crime relating to homelessness, calls for service, resources to medical professionals and city staff.
+MET also has a collaborative team between the City and County which includes a County Department of Behavioral Health social worker, a County Department of Probation Officer, and City Police Department Officer as part of the